-As set out in the CMSA, individuals and businesses providing condominium management services must have a licence from the CMRAO.
+As set out in the CMSA, individuals and businesses providing condominium management services must complete the necessary education requirements and have a licence from the CMRAO.
+Individuals can search the CMRAO's Public Registry for information about the licence status of managers and providers businesses.
 The CMSA also sets out rules that condominium managers and condominium management provider businesses must follow.

 Additionally, the CMRAO has produced a competency profile, which defines the condominium management profession in Ontario and details the minimum expectations of an individual who holds a General Licence with the CMRAO.

 - Managing the maintenance and repair of the condominium